ZhenDeng/TaxEstimationCalculator/README.md

 given income.

 Technology restrictions:

 ● Angular 5

 ● Angular Material2

 ● Angular Flex Layout

 As a user,

 ● I can enter:

 ○ A Superannuation​ percentage (>= 9.5%),

 ○ An income (> $0) as:

 ■ A Gross​ amount or,

 ■ A Gross + Superannuation​ amount

 ● I should see the calculated amount of:

 ○ The Superannuation​ amount,

-○ The Gross​ amount if Gross + Superannuation​ has been entered, ○ The Gross + Superannuation​ amount if Gross ​has been entered, ○ The Tax​ amount (simple estimation excluding medicare levy or any extra), ○ The Net​ amount (net income received by the user after tax), ○ The Net + Superannuation​ amount,
+○ The Gross​ amount if Gross + Superannuation​ has been entered,

+○ The Gross + Superannuation​ amount if Gross ​has been entered,

+○ The Tax​ amount (simple estimation excluding medicare levy or any extra),

+○ The Net​ amount (net income received by the user after tax),

+○ The Net + Superannuation​ amount